jlindsey/ApkDownloader/README.md

 ### Notes and Warnings ###

-This gem works by way of spoofing a series of requests to the private Google Play API (normally only avaiable to the Play store app) by pretending to be an Android device running that app.
+This gem works by way of spoofing a series of requests to the private Google Play API (normally only available to the Play store app) by pretending to be an Android device running that app.
 This is – as far as the API is concerned – a real app purchase request from the configured device/account, which means that in addition to downloading locally to the file you specify in the `download!` call it will also automatically download on that device.

 I've only ever tried this for free apps.
 I have no idea what will happen if you attempt to download a non-free app with this gem.